mathedu4all/mathcrowd-docs/README.md

 This is an official documentation of Mathcrowd ( chinese: ''橘子数学')，including:

-* The introduction of the project and ;
+* The introduction of the project;

 * The tutorial of mathcrowd.cn database and user interface;